 The price you pay is set by the wholesaler and at Water Plus we simply pass it directly on to our customers.

 It’s the same for highways drainage.
 You could argue, though, that everyone benefits from the paths and roads, so why shouldn’t the authorities pay.
 And you’d certainly have a point, but current water legislation dictates this and there’s no plans for change there.

-With these charges there are ways to review how yours are being calculate and to make sure the recoded area of your property is right.
-And there’s other measure you can take to cut down costs, such as rain water harvesting, all of which we’ll look at in a future post.
+With these charges there are ways to review how yours are being calculated and to make sure the recorded area of your property is right.
+And there’s other measures you can take to cut down costs, such as rainwater harvesting, all of which we’ll look at in a future post.